marle3003/mokapi/docs/examples/tutorials/running-mokapi-github-action.md

 This guide explains how to:

 - Run Mokapi in a CI/CD pipeline (GitHub Actions).
-- Mock a HTTP API during automated tests.
+- Mock an HTTP API during automated tests.
-- Validate OpenAPI contracts before deployment.
+- Make sure the API is used according to the OpenAPI contract.

 The source code for this tutorial is available in the GitHub repository [mokapi-ci-nodejs](https://github.com/marle3003/mokapi-ci-nodejs).